From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

-For the 1D case at high filling, we show in Fig.~\ref{fig:dissipation}(c) the TWA results, for an initial state with a staggered atomic occupation alternating between $n\!=\!10$ and $n\!=\!11$ \cite{supp}.
-We highlight that the qualitative behavior is the same as discussed in Fig.~\ref{fig:lightcone}(e) for the tMPS results, at short times light-cone spreading of the correlations occurs, followed by a distance-independent rise of correlations at large distances.
-Establishing the TWA as a valid approach to simulate the quantum dynamics of correlations in this model gives us the opportunity to study this effect in higher dimensions.
+\emph{Spreading of correlations in two-dimensions:} Establishing the TWA as a valid approach to simulate the quantum dynamics of correlations in this model gives us the opportunity to study this effect in higher dimensions.
 In Fig.~\ref{fig:dissipation}(d), we show the results for a 2D atomic system coupled to the cavity field, where the atomic initial state is a checkerboard with alternating $n\!=\!10$ and $n\!=\!11$ occupations.
 Compared to the 1D simulations the magnitude of $\mathcal{C}_{nn}$ is reduced, which we attribute to radial spread of the correlations in 2D.
 Nevertheless, the key features that emerge from the competing short- and long-range processes are well visible in 2D, the light-cone propagation of correlations on short times and the supersonic spreading on longer times.